microsoft/typespec/docs/getting-started/getting-started-rest/08-conclusion.md

 ## Feedback and Community Engagement

 We value your feedback and would love to hear about your experiences with this tutorial.
-Please feel free to share your thoughts and suggestions.
+Please feel free to share your thoughts and suggestions in our [GitHub discussions channel](https://github.com/microsoft/typespec/discussions).

-Join the TypeSpec community on Discord to engage with other developers, ask questions, and contribute to discussions.
+Join the TypeSpec community on [Discord](https://aka.ms/typespec/discord) to engage with other developers, ask questions, and contribute to discussions.
 Your participation helps us improve and grow the TypeSpec ecosystem.